liambloom/Computer-Club-22/day1.md

 - Variables
 - `console.log`
 - <b>Exit ticket:</b> Write a statement that prints "hello [name]" and gets the value of name from a variable.

+## Objectives

+SWBAT:
+- Use the JS console
+- Use variables to store data
+- Use the `console.log` statement